Action #1297

 Event bin size is defined per ontime, as the Irf includes the livetime correction.

-#17 Updated by Lu Chia-Chun almost 10 years ago
+#17 Updated by Lu Chia-Chun over 10 years ago

 About PSF cube calculation: It’s slow for an observation of several hundreds of runs.
 Probably I used too many spacial bins.
 I will check it again tomorrow.